Shoulder replacement - discharge

 Total shoulder arthroplasty - discharge; Endoprosthetic shoulder replacement - discharge; Partial shoulder replacement - discharge; Partial shoulder arthroplasty - discharge; Replacement - shoulder - discharge; Arthroplasty - shoulder - discharge

 You had shoulder replacement surgery to replace the bones of your shoulder joint with artificial joint parts.
-The parts include a stem made of metal and a metal ball that fits on the top of the stem.
-A plastic piece is used as the new surface of the shoulder blade.
+The parts include a stem made of metal and a metal ball that connects with a plastic liner that acts as a bearing.

 Now that you're going home, be sure to follow your surgeon's instructions on how to take care of your new shoulder.
 Use the information below as a reminder.

 While in the hospital, you should have received pain medicine.
 You also learned how to manage swelling around your new joint.

 Your doctor or physical therapist may have taught you exercises to do at home.

 Your shoulder area may feel warm and tender for 2 to 4 weeks.
 The swelling should go down during this time.
 You may want to make some changes around your home so it is easier for you to take care of yourself.

 Arrange for someone to help you with daily tasks such as driving, shopping, bathing, making meals, and housework for up to 6 weeks.